beave/sagan/doc/source/sagan-json.rst

 These are ``json_content``, ``json_pcre`` and ``json_meta_content``.
 With these, you can specify the key you want to process and then what you are searching for.

-This becomes useful when used in conjunction with mapping.
+This can be useful when used in conjunction with mapping.
 This way you can use traditional Sagan keywords (``threshold``, ``after``, ``content``, etc) along with JSON specific (``json_content``, ``json_pcre``, etc) rule options.